Proof of Financial Support: Applying to Study in Canada

 As noted above, a common form of proof is multiple original bank statements.
 This helps the team reviewing your application understand your financial history, or that of those who are supporting you.

-If there are unusually large deposits or withdrawals, it’s a good idea to include a note explaining what the large transactions relate to.
-In general, it’s important to establish that the money needed wasn’t suddenly deposited for show.
+If there are unusually large deposits or withdrawals shown in the bank statements you plan to provide, it’s a good idea to include a note explaining what the large transactions relate to.
+In general, it’s important to establish that the money needed wasn’t suddenly deposited just for your study permit application.

 APPLYINSIGHTS DATA BLOG